MilcioSSQ/MilcioSSQ/README.md

 <div align="center">

-<p>My own projects — coming soon! ⭐</p>
+<p>Here are some of my notable projects.
+Each one represents a learning journey and a solution to real-world problems.</p>

 <!--
-  To pin your own repos, edit the repo names below and remove the <!-- --> comment markers:
+  Add your own repos here: replace the repo names, then remove the surrounding <!-- --> markers.

   <a href="https://github.com/MilcioSSQ/YOUR-REPO">
     <img width="282" src="https://github-readme-stats.vercel.app/api/pin/?username=MilcioSSQ&repo=YOUR-REPO&theme=radical&hide_border=false&border_radius=10" />